 Chimney stacks

-Repair category -
+Repair category 1

-Notes Not applicable.
+Notes The stack is weathered.

 Roofing including roof space

 Repair category 2

 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-Ridge pointing is missing.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There is missing ridge pointing.
 Attic insulation is unevenly distributed.